mesosphere/dcos-docs-site/pages/1.9/installing/oss/index.md

 ---
 layout: layout.pug
 excerpt:
-title: Installing and Upgrading OSS DC/OS
+title: Installing and Upgrading DC/OS Open Source
-navigationTitle: Installing and Upgrading
+navigationTitle: Installing and Upgrading DC/OS Open Source
 menuWeight: 030
+oss: true
 ---

 DC/OS can be installed on any cluster of physical or virtual machines.